TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearningstudioclassic/machinelearning-studioclassic-problemdeployingorcreatingwebservice.md

 # Problem deploying or creating web service

+Resolve issues deploying or creating a web service using these steps.

 ## **Recommended Steps**

-To deploy experiment as a new web service, user should have **Contributor** role for the subscription which contains the workspace.
-You could refer to [this article](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) to learn more about **Contributor** role.
+* To deploy experiment as a new web service, the user must have the **Contributor** role for the subscription that contains the workspace.
+Refer to [this article](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) to learn more about **Contributor** role.

+* If you're experiencing errors, such as the following, authentication is likely the root cause:<br>
-For errors like "Error Message: Web Service deployment failed.
+   "Error Message: Web Service deployment failed.
 This account does not have sufficient access to the Azure subscription that contains the Workspace.
-In order to deploy a Web Service to Azure, the same account must be invited to the Workspace and be given access to the Azure subscription that contains the Workspace.", the root cause is authentication.
-When users in multiple tenants and one or more tenants required MFA (multi-factor authentication), this error might occur.
+In order to deploy a Web Service to Azure, the same account must be invited to the Workspace and be given access to the Azure subscription that contains the Workspace."

+   Authentication errors occur when users in multiple tenants and one or more tenants in multiple tenants require MFA (multi-factor authentication)
    There are two ways to fix this:

-- Try to **Deploy Web Service [Classic]** instead of Web Service [New].
+   - Use **Deploy Web Service [Classic]** instead of Web Service [New].

-- Or use one existing account or create a new account which **disable MFA** in your target tenant (where your workspace belongs to.
-Then try to login to your studio workspace use this account and deploy webservice to see if it works.
+   - Use an existing account, or create a new account, that **disables MFA** in your target tenant (the tenant to which your workspace belongs).
+Next, log in to your studio workspace using this account, and deploy webservice.

 ## **Recommended Documents**